pgpkg/pgpkg/docs/pages/tutorial.md

       end;
     $$;

-Note that all functions, tables and other database objects need to be qualified with the schema name, which was set to 'hello' in the `pgpkg.toml` file we just created.
+Note that pgpkg uses schemas extensively; all database objects need to be qualified with a schema name.
+We told pgpkg that our schema name is 'hello' in the `pgpkg.toml` file we just created, so that's what we should use.

-Apply the function to your database:
+With these two files, our `hello-pgpkg` folder now contains a pgpkg package.
+We can apply it to the database with a single command:

     $ pgpkg .

 (if you want to see what `pgpkg` actually does, use `pgpkg -verbose .`)

-If all goes well, you now have a function:
+If all goes well, you will now have a function defined in your database:

     $ psql
     psql> select hello.func();